New York Skate of Mind

 Price: Weekdays $6, weekends $8; skate rental $5

 The venerable Kate Wollman Rink in Prospect Park’s southeast portion has been demolished, replaced by the LeFrak Center at the new Lakeside development.
-Skating debuts at two rinks (one open air, one covered) in December 2013; even if you don’t want to get out on the ice, you might still enjoy the views.
+Skating takes place at two rinks (one open air, one covered); even if you don’t want to get out on the ice, you might still enjoy the views.

 Where: McCarren Park, Lorimer Street between Roebling and Driggs Streets